hxddad/york-swe-edge/docs/advice_tips_faqs.md

 Many people think engineering is taking 5-7 courses per semester, but it doesn't have to be this way.
 I wouldn't even want to put anybody through hell of taking 6+ courses a semester.
 However, if you're diligent enough, this could be doable.
 For me however, I can only handle max 4 courses per semester.
 I tried taking 5 courses, but I ended up hurting myself every time I do so.
 It sucks having to take less courses than your peers, but you should do what's best for you.

-Everybody is different, it's your own journey, not a race against anybody else.
+Everybody is different, it's your own journey with your, not a race against anybody else.
 I determined this rule for myself called the **4 / 4 / 2 rule**.
 I take 4 courses per semester and 2 in the summer.
-This balances out to somebody taking 5 courses in the fall and winter.
+This balances out to somebody taking 5 / 5 in the fall and winter.
 It has so far worked with me and I have never dropped a course since!